Kan1shka9/Binary-Hacking-Course/6_Simple-Tools-and-Techniques-for-Reversing-a-binary.md

 ![](images/6/22.png)

-- Using radare2 to bebug like gdb
+- Using radare2 to debug like gdb

 ```sh
 l64@l64-virtual-machine:~$ r2 -d license_1